denschu/home.pi/README.md

 	heroku open
 	heroku logs

-See also https://devcenter.heroku.com/articles/cloudmqtt for detailed information to setup an MQTT Broker
+See also https://devcenter.heroku.com/articles/cloudmqtt for detailed information to setup an MQTT Broker.

-HomePi will publish to the corresponding topics like the following mosquitto_pub-command

-	mosquitto_pub -d -t /home/devices/light1/state/set -m "on"

 ## Available MQTT Bindings (separate git-Repositories)

+Take a look at my [puppet manifests](https://github.com/denschu/homepi-puppet) to setup the Raspberry Pi very easily with puppet.
+You also get some help for the manual setup.

 * [mqtt-exec](https://github.com/denschu/mqtt-exec) (Execute shell commands like "sudo shutdown -h now")
 * [mqtt-zway](https://github.com/denschu/mqtt-zway)